Quechua (brand)

+History

-Created as a brand in 1997 in Domancy, France, by a group of nine Decathlon employees, the group launched its first products in the spring of 1998 in all Decathlon stores, geared toward hikers and campers.
+A group of nine Decathlon employees created the brand in 1997 in Domancy, France.

+In the spring of 1998, the group launched its first products, geared towards hikers and campers, in all Decathlon stores.
 The brand's design center is in Sallanches, near Mont Blanc.
 Its name derives from the indigenous Quechua people of the Andes and their language.